PARTHIBAN-007/VisionFlow/README.md

 # VisionFlow

-VisionFlow is a Streamlit application that converts PDFs to interactive, editable mindmaps using Google Generative AI.
+VisionFlow is a PDF-to-Mindmap converter, a Streamlit-based application designed to enhance how you understand and visualize document content.
+By utilizing Google Generative AI and Markmap, VisionFlow transforms PDF content into dynamic, interactive mindmaps for clear and efficient information processing.
 ## Setup

 1. **Clone the repository**: